Chocomunk/grand-theft-avery-2022/averyos/README.md

   - [ ] Keep track of whether nodes are visited.
     - Also consider keeping track of whether all of a node's connections are visited (both child+parent? or separately?)
+- GUI
+  - [ ] Add pre-defined window layouts for programs to use
+    - Programs can access the surfaces of a specific layout
+  - [ ] Terminal GUI
+    - [ ] Allow scrolling over lines
+    - [ ] Allow up/down arrows to get last/next in command history.
 - Shell
   - [x] Add `cdid` command to force move to any node by its id
   - [x] Support cd-ing backwards along the node history